marinebon/mbon-dashboard-server/README.md

 ### Update client branch with changes from master
 3. `git branch` to be see if you are on the right branch
 4. `git branch client-*-backup-1` to create new backup branch
+5. `git fetch` so git knows about remote repo changes
-5. `git rebase origin/master` to prepend changes from master
+6. `git rebase origin/master` to prepend changes from master
-6. resolve any merge issues
+7. resolve any merge issues
-7. `git push --force-with-lease origin client-*`
+8. `git push --force-with-lease origin client-*`
     * !!! be careful with force pushing; it deletes history

 ## requirements